Kit Harington Checks Into Treatment Center to Work on Personal Issues

 Kit Harington is putting his health first.
 The 32-year-old Game of Thrones star has checked into a wellness retreat.

 "Kit has decided to utilize this break in his schedule as an opportunity to spend some time at a wellness retreat to work on some personal issues," his rep tells E!
-News.
+News in a statement.

 Harington has reportedly been at the Connecticut retreat for about a month, arriving ahead of the HBO show's series finale.
 Harington, who has not been spotted out and about since mid-April, was last photographed in public at the GoT season eight premiere in Belfast, Northern Ireland.